FlorentinLavaud/Energy_Consumption_Buildings/README.md

 # Energy_Consumption_Buildings
-Prediction of the energy consumption of buildings with sklearn

 ## Objective
 Prediction of the energy consumption of buildings with an sklearn pipeline

 ## Presentation of the data
-Database shape is 1804 x 19.
+The train [database]((data/description.txt)) shape is 1804 x 19.
 It gathers the following variables for buildings in Boston, USA.
-A exhaustive description of the database is avaiable in data/description.txt
+An exhaustive description of the database is avaiable [here](data/description.txt).

 ## Modeling process
 #### Preprocessing :